-Each year the Faculty Council shall elect a chair-elect from the members who have at least two years of their terms remaining.
+Each year the Faculty Council shall elect a chair-elect from among current members of the Faculty Council.
+The Nomination and Elections Committee shall strive to nominate at least two candidates for the position of chair-elect.
 The chair-elect shall serve as vice-chair of the Faculty Council during the first year following election and succeed to the chair the following year.
 The chair of the Faculty Council (or the vice-chair of the Faculty Council in the absence of the chair) shall preside over the Faculty Council and shall be vice-chair of the Faculty of Medicine.
 Following completion of this term of office, the immediate past chair of the Faculty Council shall serve one additional year as a member of the Faculty Council and as a member of its Steering Committee.
 For procedures to be followed in the election of the officers and committees of the Faculty Council, see article 3:6b.
 The dean shall be requested to provide administrative support to these officers.